-- Whole School Approach – a multi component strategy that incorporates, motivates and empowers the whole school to promote mental wellbeing and tackle mental health issues – creating an ethos and culture of resilience and wellbeing.
+- Whole School Approach – using strengths a part of multi component strategy that incorporates, motivates and empowers the whole school to promote mental wellbeing and tackle mental health issues – creating an ethos and culture of resilience and wellbeing.

-- Resilience Sessions for Students – to improve a young person’s performance in school, enhance their psychological well-being, improve engagement and create their own success in life.
+- Resilience Coaching Sessions for Students – using strengths through coaching sessions that improve a young person’s performance in school, enhance their psychological wellbeing, improve engagement and create their own success in life.

 - Peer to Peer Support for Students – young people act as peer supporters and are trained and supported appropriately to help improve the mental health of other students.